 Systems that use tractor air with externally routed lines to inflate the tires much have air plumbing that reaches over the outside of the tire to the wheel end.

 Self-contained systems and axle air fed systems will accommodate the installation of aero wheel covers.
-External systems that feed the air around the side of the tire have a cover in development, but nothing on the market as of February 2018.

-Roll for Inflation
+Movement Required for Inflation

 Self-contained solutions compress air as the tire is in motion.
 Until the vehicle has traveled for while the tire(s) may not be operating on full pressure.

 Not all systems are easy to implement on the front steer axle.